 Every organization holds sensitive data, but most organizations don’t know how much they have, where it is stored, or how it is structured.
 In other words, their data landscape is scattered and hidden.
 Before you can take any real steps to be in compliance with data privacy laws, you have to be able to locate all of your data.

-The data privacy management software you choose should be able to locate both structured and unstructured data across your network, cloud systems and apps, all endpoints, both on internal networks and in remote work from home settings.
+The data privacy management software you choose should be able to locate both structured and unstructured data across your network, cloud systems, and apps.
+It should also cover all endpoint devices, including internal networks and remote work or work from home settings.

-Does it provide automated discovery and classification capabilities?
+Does the data privacy tool provide automated discovery and classification capabilities?

 Organizations often struggle with their data classification programs because they approach them mostly as manual processes.
-But classifying data manually is simply too labor-intensive, time-consuming, and error-prone to be a practical solution for all but the smallest companies.
+However, classifying data manually is too labor-intensive, time-consuming, and error-prone to be a practical solution for all but the smallest companies.
 In particular, manual data classification suffers from the following issues: